-Ready To Learn is also having a significant impact on children's learning, as reported in a number of major studies conducted during both current and past rounds of the initiative.
-For example, between 2010-2015, researchers have found that children are making significant gains in early math skills through Ready To Learn's new content and games.
-Researchers are also seeing evidence of children's skill growth with media across diverse learning settings, including homes, preschools and summer programs.
-Further, research teams have found that the interactive content and technology resources have resulted in improved parent understanding of their children's math development, increased family involvement in math activities at home and other informal settings, and increased parent confidence in their ability to help their children.
+Ready To Learn has a significant impact on children's learning, as reported in a number of major studies conducted during both current and past rounds of the initiative.
+For example, a meta-analysis that synthesized data from 45 evaluations (N = 24,624 child participants) found positive effects of RTL media exposure on young children's literacy skills (Hurtwitz, 2018).
+Between 2010-2015, researchers found that children made significant gains in early math skills through Ready To Learn's math content and games.
+Researchers are also seeing evidence of children's literacy, math, science and engineering skill growth with media across diverse learning settings, including homes, preschools and summer programs.
+Further, research teams have found that the interactive content and technology resources have resulted in improved parent understanding of their children's math development, increased family involvement in math activities at home and other informal settings, and increased parent confidence in their ability to help their children - findings that RTL is using to boost literacy, science, and engineering learning in its new content and engagement resources.
 Additionally, educators from preschool, school, and out-of-school settings have reported that using Ready To Learn's content has led to increased math knowledge and greater confidence in using digital media and technology as part of their teaching toolbox.